 A low carb Ratatouille lends itself perfectly to low carb, slow carb or ketogenic lifestyles, and is a perfect dish for Summer.
-I always avoided Ratatouille because it seemed so complicated with all of those different veggies, but once you have all of the beautiful produce laid out in front of you, it doesn’t take much thinking (just a lot of chopping), and you can easily let your mind wander and enjoy the process.Jump to Recipe
+I always avoided Ratatouille because it seemed so complicated with all of those different veggies, but once you have all of the beautiful produce laid out in front of you, it doesn’t take much thinking (just a lot of chopping).Jump to Recipe

 Add a pork chop and you have a perfect dinner for a wonderful slow carb Sunday dinner!